 Will I claw my way up the nobility ladder?
 Dominate the rankings?
 Outwit the government and their plans to exploit us all?
 Maybe.
 But something’s off.

-The game feels too real.
-My memories don’t line up, and everyone has their own version of what’s true.
+People claim the game is real.
+Feels too real.
+My memories don’t line up.
 Simulation?
 Reality?
-The lines are a blur—and I’m stuck in the middle.
+The lines are a blur, and I’m stuck in the middle.

 If I want to stop a dystopian future, I’ll need allies, both in-game and out.
 Oh, and avoid ticking off the AIs hunting me for bending the rules.